 IBM: a lounge, through an old partner

-IBM came to us through George P. Johnson, the exhibit house we have worked with for years, and the brief was a lounge.
-We built the IBM Lounge as a forty-by-fifty networking space: an eight-by-four LED wall, a run of monitors, a dozen iPads and a bank of laptops for hands-on demos, all behind a printed strip curtain carrying IBM's eye-bee-M motif.
-IBM also took its own dedicated twenty-megabit line, kept separate from the show network.
+IBM came through an exhibit house we have partnered with for years, and the brief was a lounge rather than a booth.
+We built it as a forty-by-fifty networking space: an eight-by-four LED wall, a run of monitors, a dozen iPads and a bank of laptops for hands-on demos, all behind a printed strip curtain carrying the eye-bee-M motif.
+IBM took its own dedicated twenty-megabit line, kept off the show network entirely.

 Rapid7: two stories of content